CumulusNetworks/docs/content/cumulus-netq-413/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 {{<tab "NetQ UI">}}

-Before configuring the NetQ Agent to filter WJH drops, you must generate AuthKeys. {{<link title="Install NetQ CLI/#configure-the-netq-cli" text="Copy the access key and secret key">}} to an accessible location.
+Before configuring the NetQ Agent to suppress WJH drops, you must generate AuthKeys. {{<link title="Install NetQ CLI/#configure-the-netq-cli" text="Copy the access key and secret key">}} to an accessible location.
 You will enter them in one of the final steps.

 1. Expand the <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu.svg" height="18" width="18"/> **Menu** and select **Manage switches**.